meghna2801/code-to-merge-overlapping-sanger-sequences/README.md

 # code-to-merge-overlapping-sanger-sequences
 PROJECT BRIEF

+Objective
+Developing a Python-based application to automate the merging of DNA sequences from a file by identifying and combining overlapping segments, facilitating efficient genome assembly.

 OVERWIEW- I designed this project as a part of my summer internship at MS Swaminathan Research Foundation, where i worked with the intersection of microbiology with computational biology which helped me hone both my wet lab skills and computing knowledge.
 This project aims to merge DNA sequences from a file by identifying and combining overlapping segments. it involves reading sequences, identifying overlaps and then merging them into a single, contiguous space.

 Algorithm Details: